dexterogieosahon/docker-ruby/README.md

 ## Tests

-To run a simple integration test of the Dockerfile:
+Tests are run as part of the `Dockerfile` build.
+To execute them separately within a container, run:

-    make test
+    bats test

 ## Deployment

-To push the Docker image to Quay, run the following command.
-It will run (and confirm successful completion) of integration tests before pushing to the remote repository.
+To push the Docker image to Quay, run the following command:

     make release